BlessCSS/grunt-bless/README.md

 Release History
 ---------------

+- **Next**
+	- Clean up the NPM package, thanks @mimiflynn
+	- other assorted clean up and formatting.
 - **0.2.0**
 	- Updated documentation to note the newness of the not yet released to npm `imports` option, thanks @spoike
 	- Added a banner option to avoid banners getting misplaced in the blessing process, thanks @jelmerdemaat
 	- Added implementation for the `force` option.
 	- Added logCount option, thanks @operatino
 	- Added logging on file modification and creation, thanks (again) @operatino
 - **0.1.1** Fatal documentation flaw, no actual code changes, thanks @codecollision
 - **0.1.0** Initial release, courtesy of Aki Alexandra Nofftz